 • Water Demand Management Plan for the Tasman District - September 2011.

 There are no significant issues which require resolving within the Tapawera system.
 Strategic approach to the system includes:

-- repair/renewal of pipes that have a history of failures - replace failing copper laterals - · continuation of provision of effective and efficient operations and maintenance.
+- repair/renewal of pipes (project 150172) - continuation of provision of effective and efficient operations and maintenance.